 Maintain Your Own Alignment

-I have created this movement sequence based on my experience with Aikido, Qi Gong, bodywork stretching, and over twenty years of being a bodywork practitioner.
+I have created this movement sequence based on my experience with Aikido, Qi Gong, bodywork stretching, and over twenty five years of being a bodywork practitioner.
 I am sharing this information in order to assist you on your journey towards health, and your ability to be fully alive and present.

 My intention is to help you physically experience such ideas as grounding, centering, organizing, opening, expanding and creating space in yourself, not to mention improve your strength and range of motion!